Ampasimbola Well Project – Madagascar

 Antsakoana is a small village south of the town Amparafaravola located in the Eastern part of Madagascar.
 Ampasimbola is one of 20 communes in District Amparafaravola.

-The district of Amparafaravola, is located in a large rice producing area in near Lake Alaotra in central Madagascar.
+The district of Amparafaravola, is located in a large rice-producing area near Lake Alaotra in central Madagascar.
 Rice farming is seasonal work and families that do not own land must send their entire family, including children, to work in the fields of others.
 Landless families are forced to forego education for their children.
 Going without ample food for extended periods of time leads to the chronic condition of malnutrition, which persists in children even during times when they have enough to eat.

 ZAHATRA is a local non-governmental organization operating in Madagascar, a nation that suffers from some of the highest rates of poverty and childhood malnutrition in the world.
 ZAHATRA means “raft” in Malagasy, and the metaphor is intentional: These families are waiting to cross the river to a better life, they just don’t have any way to get there.
 ZAHATRA is their raft.